kysely-org/kysely/README.md

 The `up` function is called when you update your database schema to next version and `down` when you go back to previous version.
 The only argument to the functions is an instance of `Kysely<any>`.
 It is important to use `Kysely<any>` and not `Kysely<YourDatabase>`.
-Migrations should never depend on the current code because they need to work even if the code changes completely.
+Migrations should never depend on the current code of your app because they need to work even if the app changes completely.
 Migrations need to be "frozen in time".

 The migrations can use the [Kysely.schema](https://koskimas.github.io/kysely/classes/SchemaModule.html) module to modify the schema.
 Migrations can also run normal queries to modify the data.